 DKA and HHS can be prevented by keeping hyperglycemia from happening in the first place.
 Prevention involves carrying out all parts of your diabetes regimen, monitoring your blood glucose level regularly, and learning to adjust your insulin dose properly, if you use insulin.

-Because infection is a common trigger, it’s important to be aware of signs of infection (such as high blood sugar) and to seek treatment promptly.
+Because infection is a common trigger, it’s important to be aware of signs of infection (such as high blood glucose) and to seek treatment promptly.
 In addition, when you’re sick, it’s important to take your usual doses of insulin or diabetes pills, monitor your blood glucose frequently, and test your urine for ketones.
 (For more specifics, see “Sick-Day Management.”)

 It’s also important to be aware of symptoms of hyperglycemia, which include thirst, increased appetite, frequent urination, weight loss, and dehydration, since both DKA and HHS typically start with hyperglycemia.
 These symptoms may be present for several days before either condition develops.
 Signs of dehydration include dryness of the mouth, cracked lips, sunken eyes, weight loss, and flushed, dry skin.
 As the situation worsens, vomiting, weakness, confusion, and coma may occur.
 People with DKA may experience abdominal pain and a “fruity” odor on the breath, due to the presence of ketones.